Learning with Free Object Segments for Long-Tailed Instance Segmentation: Implementation Details

 \subsection{Data Curation}

-We followed~\cite{zhang2021simple} to collect Google images.
+As mentioned in Section 4.1 of the main paper, we followed~\cite{zhang2021simple} to collect Google images.
 We use class names as the keywords and take top images from the respective search engine without extra user interventions.
 Thus, the curation process is quite straightforward.
 The collected Google data are balanced (500/class).
 ImageNet images are nearly balanced by design, with around 1K images/class, including rare objects in LVIS.
 The imbalance situation in LVIS is largely reduced.
 For the rarest class (one image in LVIS), the increase factor is larger than 500 times.